DeveloPassion/knowii-voice-ai-docs/docs/faq.md

 ### Can I transcribe in languages other than English?

 Yes!
 Knowii Voice AI supports multiple languages.
-Configure your language in **Settings > Transcription > Language**.
+The default **Auto** setting automatically detects the language you're speaking and is recommended for most users.
+Only change the language in **Settings > Transcription > Language** if you're experiencing issues with automatic detection.

 ### What if the transcription has errors?